mkavulich/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

                            variable to track through CCPP suite
      --debug               enable debugging output

-For this initial implementation, this script must be executed from within a host model, and must be called from the same directory that the ``ccpp_prebuild.py`` script is called from.
-This first example is called using the UFS Atmosphere as a host model, from the directory ``ufs-weather-model/FV3/ccpp``:
+For this initial implementation, this script must be executed from within a :term:`host model<Host model/application>`, and must be called from the same directory that the ``ccpp_prebuild.py`` script is called from.
+This first example is called using the :term:`UFS Atmosphere` as a host model, from the directory ``ufs-weather-model/FV3/ccpp``:

 .. code-block:: console